 JBL is the life of the party and has been since the days of Woodstock.
 It’s one of the most popular consumer audio companies, ranging from speakers to earbuds and its success is well earned with decades of work to show for it.
 Those looking for an affordable headset upgrade will be happy with any of the best JBL headphones currently available.

-Editor’s note: this list of the best JBL headphones was updated on June 20, 2021, to add the JBL CLUB ONE and JBL Endurance Peak II.
+Editor’s note: this list of the best JBL headphones was updated on December 24, 2021, to add the JBL Reflect Flow Pro, JBL Quantum 50, and JBL Quantum 350 to the Notable mentions.